-The DEC classifies wetlands according to their functions, values, and benefits, and this classification serves as a useful guideline for establishing priorities for wetland protection (see Part 664 of the New York State DEC

-Rules and Regulations for the complete classification).
+The DEC classifies wetlands according to their functions, values, and benefits, and this classification serves as a useful guideline for establishing priorities for wetland protection (see Part 664 of the DEC Rules and Regulations10 for the complete classification).
 Four ranked regulatory classes of wetlands are defined by the DEC, with Class I wetlands considered to be the most valuable.
-The National Wetlands Inventory (NWI) classification does not rank wetlands or consider function; it is based primarily on soil composition, vegetation, hydrology, and water chemistry.
-Information on NYSDEC-designated and federally designated wetlands is readily available, and other sources of information also exist (Tompkins County Natural Resources Inventory, Cayuga Lake Watershed Preliminary Watershed Characterization, and the RPP).
+The NWI classification does not rank wetlands or consider function; it is based primarily on soil composition, vegetation, hydrology, and water chemistry.
+Information on DEC-designated and federally designated wetlands is readily available, and other sources of information also exist (Tompkins County Natural Resources Inventory, Cayuga Lake Watershed Preliminary Watershed Characterization, and the RPP).

 As noted in Section II of this document, the final Clean Water Rule that is intended to clarify the types of waters, including streams and wetlands, protected by the federal government was published in the June 29, 2015, Federal Register and became effective August 28, 2015.
+However, US Court of Appeals for the 6th Circuit issued a stay on the rule.
+In February 2017, the President of the United States issued an executive order directing EPA and the USACE to review and rescind or revise the 2015 rule - on which the agencies are currently working.
+The federal agencies are enforcing the 1986/1988 definition.

 At the state level, the DEC regulates wetlands of at least 12.4 acres in size, and smaller wetlands of unusual local importance.
 Taken together, these regulations have the effect of leaving responsibility for regulation of isolated wetlands of less than 12.4 acres to local governments.
 Identification and protection of these otherwise unregulated wetlands is also a priority.

 The WRC did a pilot study and found that between 8% and 19% of the wetland acreage surveyed may no longer be regulated under the Clean Water Act because they are geographically isolated or lack a significant influence on navigable water.
 Wetlands and riparian corridors can be protected in Stormwater Management Laws or by adopting stand-alone wetlands and riparian corridor protection laws, such as the sample law approved by the Water Resources Council.
-With funding from the County and the Park Foundation, the WRC is partnering with the Cayuga Lake Watershed Network and a local consultant to identify and map all wetlands in the County using remote sensing data.
+With funding from the County and the Park Foundation, the WRC partnered with CLWN and a local consultant to identify and map all wetlands in the County using remote sensing data.
 A pilot effort focused on the Town of Dryden (Tompkins County's largest town) and found 5,641 acres of wetlands, which is 2,406 acres more, and with different boundaries than, wetlands identified by the NWI.
-When completed in 2016, municipalities in the County could use the wetlands maps to support the adoption and implementation of a wetlands protection law and planning and development will have better reference information.
+The wetlands for the remainder of the County were mapped in 2016; municipalities in the County can use the wetlands maps to support the adoption and implementation of a wetlands protection law and planning and development will have better reference information.